-Mentored by Cater Tarrant, in 1806, Elijah warmly espouses the cause of the Emancipationists, and, with his father-in-law Elder John Murphy, in 1808, they declared non-fellowship for the church, because it tolerated slavery and joined the Licking- Locust Association, Friends of Humanity movement, where Elijah was ordained to preach.
+Mentored by Cater Tarrant, in 1806, Elijah Davidson warmly espouses the cause of the Emancipationists, and, with his father-in-law Elder John Murphy, in 1808, they declared non-fellowship with their church, because it tolerated slavery and joined the Licking- Locust Association, Friends of Humanity movement, where Elijah was ordained to preach.

 Elijah, John Murphy and Carter Tarrant worked to organize an Emancipation Society called the Friends of Humanity.
 With eleven preachers and nineteen other messengers who left their churches, they formed a new church association, called the Licking-Locust Association, which quickly grew to nine new churches, aggregating 190 members in central Kentucky.
 The Friends of Humanity policy advocated not only the call for immediate abolition but also, non-fellowship with any slaveholders within their own congregations.
 Influenced by the Second Great Awakening and postmillenialism's faith in the ability for human improvement and advancement, these men optimistically saw themselves as carrying forward divine mandates to better American society.

-The advocates for slavery oppose the Emancipators with such arguments as: "What can a few individuals do in this business?
-Government has sanctioned the holding of slaves; and unless they interpose their influence, nothing effectual can be done towards setting them free."
+The advocates for slavery who oppose the Emancipators with such arguments as: "What can a few individuals do in this business?
+The Government has sanctioned the holding of slaves; and unless they interpose their influence, nothing effectual can be done towards setting them free."

 Elijah Davidson is elected a deacon in 1812, licensed to preach in 1820, and ordained, in 1824.
-Like his father Alexander he was also a farmer, a blacksmith and fights in New Orleans as a American patriot.
+Like his father Alexander he was a farmer, a blacksmith and a volunteer to fight in New Orleans as a American patriot.